Howard, Wisconsin: Law and government

 The Village of Howard has village president, a board of trustees, and a village administrator.
 The village president and board of trustees establish policies for the village and the village administrator oversees the day-to-day operations of the government.
 The village board meets twice monthly.

 The village president is responsible for making appointments to boards and commissions and for chairing the village board meetings.
 The village board is responsible for establishing the tax rate, approving the budget, setting village policies, and establishing the strategic direction of the village.

 Education

 The village is served by the Howard-Suamico School District.
 There are also parochial Roman Catholic schools within the village.

 Parks

 The village of Howard has 21 parks, totaling several hundred acres.
 Howard’s Memorial Park is the trail head of the Mountain Bay Trail, an 83 mi-long trail that runs through three counties in northeastern Wisconsin.

-Akzo Nobel Park contains four softball diamonds, ten soccer fields and an 18-hole disc golf course.
+Nouryon Sports Complex contains four softball diamonds, ten soccer fields and an 18-hole disc golf course.

 Meadowbrook Park is a 92.25 acre outdoor recreation area consisting of gently sloping open areas, wooded lowlands, wetlands and hills, and a paved 1.25 mi trail.
 The park also contains a lighted sledding hill, a fully fenced baseball diamond, an open-air shelter with grill, a full-size basketball court, and restrooms.

 The Village of Howard also operates Village Green, a nine-hole, par 36 golf course that is fully irrigated.